replit/desktop-releases/README.md

 The token must be set to a [fine-grained personal access token](https://github.com/settings/tokens?type=beta) with access to the [replit/desktop](https://github.com/replit/desktop) repo and content-read permissions.

 Such tokens have a max expiry date of 1 year so make sure to rotate them accordingly.

+You can view and update the token in the Repl via the secrets pane for development and the deployments pane for production builds.

 ## Routes